Breword/tmux/Modifier-Keys.md

 keys.

-Some terminals additionally allow tmux to put the keypad into "application mode", which allows it to recognize the keys separately so they can be used as key bindings.
+Some terminals additionally allow tmux to put the keypad into "application mode", which allows it to recognise the keys separately so they can be used as key bindings.
 To check if a terminal supports this, send the `smkx` capability with *tput(1)* then look at the `1` key on the keypad with *cat(1)*: